 The saltiness of the goat cheese combined with the sweetness of the zucchini makes a delicious tart filling.
 Couple this with a casing of crispy homemade pastry and you’ll have your guests coming back for seconds.
 You’d better make a double-batch, because these little beauties won’t last long.

-How to make zucchini and goat cheese tartlets
+Ingredients for zucchini and goat cheese tarts

 Whenever I read a recipe I like to have a look at the ingredients to see whether I have everything I need.
 To make it easy for you – I’ve listed the ingredients below.
 You can get the full list of ingredients and quantities in the printable recipe card further down in the post.

 - Shortcrust pastry – you can use your own homemade recipe for shortcrust pastry, or use the recipe from this post for homemade bacon and egg pie.
 If you prefer you can use a roll of shop-bought pastry instead.

 - Zucchini (courgettes/baby marrow – call it what you will).
 This should be spiralized or grated.

 - Goat Cheese – chopped into small pieces

 - Cheddar Cheese – grated